melbourneit/hygieia-aws/README.md

 If ECS nodes are constantly falling over, generally means they can't connect to monogo

+!!
+There is a bug where updating a repo widget without changing the access key causes the old key to be duplicated.
+The key must be replaced everytime there is a change to the widget

 ## ToDo

 Move task definition launch config password to a store